alexanderthurn/mops/readme.md

-# Ultra Simple PHP Gallery
+# MOPS: minimalistc open photo share

 The most simple photo gallery!
 Just upload it to your Apache/PHP server.
 It focuses on being fast, minimal, and easy: upload the `web/` folder, visit `admin/`, set an admin password, and let your friends add photos (passwordless or with password)